ramonfontes/mn-wifi-ebook/expert.md

 With this information the controller (or any application running on it, in fact), we will be able to take decisions and respond to the node, instructing it to transit to a new access point because of an observed low signal strength or even due to an access point overhead.

-A good option for instructing stations to transit between access points based on instructions received by controllers is wpa\_cli, which has already been used in the previous tutorial.
-To run wpa\_cli, something similar to the code snippet below can be used.
+A good option for instructing stations to transit between access points based on instructions received by controllers is `wpa_cli`, which has already been used in the previous tutorial.
+To run `wpa_cli`, something similar to the code snippet below can be used.

 ```
     os.system("~/mininet-wifi/util/m sta1 wpa_cli -i sta1-wlan0 roam 00:00:00:00:00:02")